SuLab/mark2cure/README.md

 developers with more detail than above, assuming you might be unfamiliar with much of this technology.
 Please feel free to let us know if anything is unclear.

-By the way, if you are interested in volunteering as a Mark2Curator to read documents and help expedite our annotation process, please go to [Mark2Cure.org].
-The information here is only for computer scientists, bioinformaticians and programmers.
-You may have stumbled upon this accidentally, but we thank you for your interest!

 Below is the terminal history for installation of **mark2cure** in a “clean” brand new Macbook Pro.
 You will likely have a computer that has already